Channel classifier

 Channels classifier is currently only available to Growth and Enterprise users, and you must be an org admin or manager to create a channel and modify channel definitions.

-Are users notified if a change is made to a channel classifier?
-Users and other admins aren't currently notified if any changes are made.
-Any reports sourced from the channel classifier are automatically updated to reference the most recent definition the next time a report is loaded or refreshed.
+Are users notified if channel classifiers change?
+Users and other admins aren't currently notified in this event.
+Any reports sourced from the channel classifier automatically updated to reference the most recent definition the next time someone loads or refreshes a report.

 Where can users use these acquisition channels after they are defined?

-Channels are stored as properties and can be queried through any analytics chart type (including Data Tables).
-You can find your channels by going Properties in Amplitude Data.
+Channels are stored as properties, which you can query through any analytics chart type (including Data Tables).
+Find your channels by navigating to Properties in Amplitude Data.

 What kind of properties can be used in configuring a channel?
 Any (event, user, group) property can be used and mixed and matched in the definition.
-The channel classifier will inherit the combination of the property types.
+The channel classifier inherits the combination of the property types.

-Will the properties be defined retroactively at the time a channel is created?
+Are properties defined retroactively when a channel is created?

 Yes.
-When a new channel is created, all existing charts will update retroactively to reflect the new definition the next time the report is refreshed.
+All existing charts update retroactively to reflect the new definition the next time someone refreshes the report.

 How can I upload a channel definition?

 It currently isn't possible to upload a channel classifier definition.
-If you would like to create a channel classifier, you must manually create a column for every individual property you want to include in the definition.
+If you'd like to create a channel classifier, you must manually create a column for every individual property you want to include in the definition.

 Why can't I see my channels in a Data Table?

-If you are using our pre-defined sample Channel Classifier, you'll have to ensure that you are tracking the utm_medium and referring_domain properties in order for this to generate results in your Data Table.
-If you're not tracking these, you'll either have to remove the column containing them from the Channel Classifier or instrument them as properties to start tracking them.
+If you're using our pre-defined sample Channel Classifier, ensure that you are tracking the utm_medium and referring_domain properties in order for this to generate results in your Data Table.
+If you're not tracking these, either remove the column containing them from the Channel Classifier or instrument them as properties to start tracking them.

 Screenshot 2023-09-13 at 17.18.15.png

-Is the referring domain captured by Amplitude, or does this value need to be passed by the customer?
+Is the referring domain captured by Amplitude, or do I have to pass this value?

 Should I be setting channel classifiers to include initial_utm and utm_ properties so that initial and most recent campaign traffic gets bucketed correctly?